phate09/drl_continuous_control/README.md

 ## Running the code

-The project is divided in two sections: training & testing
+The project is divided in two sections: training & evaluation

 ### Training